-The blossoming partnership between Western Sydney University and the world-leading Beijing University of Chinese Medicine was on display at April graduations as the first cohort of students who studied in Beijing received their testamurs.
+The blossoming partnership between Western Sydney University and the world-leading Beijing University of Chinese Medicine (BUCM) was on display at April graduations as the first cohort of students who studied in Beijing received their testamurs.

 The Dean of the School of Science and Health, Professor Gregory Kolt, says the graduation ceremony highlights how Western Sydney University and NICM work with international partners to produce job-ready employees.